AdamGoldsmith/deploy-kubernetes/README.md

 Here's a high level overview of what I am hoping to acheive (this is highly subject to change!)

 * VirtualBox - great free virtualisation hosting software
-* Packer - create standard Fedora Atomic 27 base image (OVF in this case)
+* Packer - create standard Fedora Atomic 27 base image
 * Ansible - further configure base images ready for Kubernetes Master and Nodes
 * Fedora Atomic - lightweight, immutable platform, designed with the sole purpose of running containerized applications
 * etcd - for the Kubernetes backend storage mechanism